Tax Rates

 FieldTypeDescription

-id stringIdentifier for the tax rate, unique to the business in the accounting service provider.
+stringIdentifier for the tax rate, unique for the business in the accounting service.

-totalTaxRate decimalTotal sum of the components of a tax rate.
+decimalTotal (not compounded) sum of the components of a tax rate.

 components array An array of tax components.